Most of us will have a cold this autumn or winter, and some of us will have the flu. Here's how to look after yourself if these viruses affect you.

 In most cases, antibiotics (which are used to treat bacterial infections) aren’t necessary.
 “Colds and flu, and most coughs, are caused by viruses, so antibiotics can’t help.
 Minor bacterial infections will also be fought off by natural immunity,” explains Dr Shah.

 Read more about treating colds and treating flu.

 Children and colds

-Children can be treated using some over-the-counter painkillers to ease discomfort and help to bring down a fever.
-Both paracetamol and ibuprofen are available as a liquid for children and can be given from the age of about three months.
+Children can be treated using some over-the-counter painkillers, to ease discomfort and help bring down a fever.
+Both paracetamol and ibuprofen are available as a liquid for children, and can be given from the age of about three months.
 Always check with your doctor if you aren’t sure which treatments you can give your child.

 When to see a doctor

 While most bugs will run their course without doing any real harm, Dr Shah says there are certain cases when you or your child should see a GP.
 These include:

 - if you or your child have a chronic condition – such as asthma, diabetes or heart disease